TomasVotruba/tomasvotruba.com/packages/blog/data/2023/2023-02-14-how-can-we-generate-unit-tests-part-3-how-to-ask-davinci-and-codex-to-get-the-right-answer.md

 ## 2. Asking Codex

-We already have code ready, so we just change the model:
+We already have the code ready, so we only change the model:

 ```php
 $result = $client->completions()->create([